PetrVevoda/pragueskymodel/README.md

 - `README.md`
     - this readme

+## Requirements

+GUI version requires DirectX 11 on Windows and SDL 2 with OpenGL 2 on Linux.

 ## Usage

 1. Clone the repository, run cmake and compile
-    - tested in Windows 10 with Visual Studio 2019 and MSVC 19.29.30137.0 compiler
+    - tested on Windows 10 with Visual Studio 2022 and MSVC 19.31.31104.0 compiler
-        - both command-line and graphical user interfaces works
-    - tested in Ubuntu 20.04 with GNU 9.3.0 compiler
+    - tested on Ubuntu 20.04 with GNU 9.3.0 compiler, SDL 2.0.10 and OpenGL 2.1
-        - only the command-line user interfaces works (run `make PragueSkyModelTestCli`)
 2. Download a dataset
     - the model is flexible and can work with various subsets of the original dataset
     - currently available: